PeterCamilleri/CX16/vm/sweet_16.md

 * The status is set for testing, the carry bit is cleared.
 The result is never negative.

+### St @ -- Transfer Accumulator Byte to Memory

+Store the lower byte of the accumulator into the memory addressed by the specified register.
+That register is incremented by 1.
+<pre><code>memory_byte[Rn] &larr; low_byte(R0)
+Rn &larr; Rn + 1</code></pre>

+Store the accumulator into memory and advance the pointer.

+    st @R5         ; Transfer the low byte of R0 to memory pointed to by R5, step R5

+Notes:
+* The status is set for testing, the carry bit is cleared.
+The status reflects the full value of R0, not just the low byte.

 ## References:

 * The Apple-II, discusses the computer with a brief discussion of Sweet-16 in